schwarzwaldgeier/meteo/README.md

 # Meteogeier

-Interface for a 5MVH (Reinhart) weather station for paragliders.
+Interface for a 5MVH (Reinhardt) weather station for paragliders.

 Features includes: